Skip to content Skip to footer

 Time: 12pm-5pm

-Watch out for the Deise Medieval reenactment in Waterford’s Viking Triangle.
+Come visit the Deise Medieval Viking reenactment in The Garden Room of the Medieval Museum.
 It’s the perfect opportunity to mingle with our ancestors from times long past.

 Playful Streets John Robert’s